CryptovationX/token-distribution/README.md

 ## CryptovationX

-The CXO Token `CryptovationX.sol` is ERC-20 standard compatible and has the following additional characteristics:
+The CXA Token `CryptovationX.sol` is ERC-20 standard compatible and has the following additional characteristics:

-1. An initial amount of `900,000,000 CXO` tokens supply.
+1. An initial amount of `12,000,000,000 CXA` tokens supply.
 2. An ability to burn tokens by users to reduce total number of token supply.

 ## Implementation